Molodos/ElegooNeptuneThumbnails/README.md

 - The information display options you are using (e.g. `Layer Height`)
 - Version of Cura
 - Operating system (e.g. `Windows 10.0.22621`)
+- Enabled state of thumbnails
+- Enabled state of Klipper thumbnails

 > **Note:** This list might change at some time, so keep an eye on it if you update the plugin.
 Be aware, that personal
 > data will never be added to this list.